 Amsterdam has a lot of prostitutes that are from abroad.
 They want to work here because it’s safe and financially interesting.

 The “Spanish Corner” is situated on the Old Church Square (Dutch: Oudekerksplein) in Amsterdam’s Red Light District.
 Most of the prostitutes who work in the so called “Spanish Corner” are originally from Latin-America.

-You can just walk any window brothel and tap the window.
+You can just walk to any of the many raambordelen in Amsterdam and tap the window.
 The window prostitute will open the door to discuss possibilities.
 Then, together you settle an arrangement.